miyagis-forests/farmacy-food-kata/architecture/user-account-mgmt-runtime-view.md

 - The interaction with Auth0 is similar to what you see [in this diagram](https://www.getambassador.io/docs/latest/topics/using/filters/oauth2/#the-ambassador-authentication-flow), except that the BFF plays the role of the *Ambassador Edge Stack*.

 #### eDietician
-- "expert system" that will provide personalized meal recommendations based on different criteria:
+- "Expert system" that will provide personalized meal recommendations based on different criteria:
     - customer's dietary restrictions and health information
     - customer's purchase history
     - meal ratings